 Not only are windows coated in condensation unappealing, they also can be evidence of a more serious air-quality deficit within your home.
 Luckily, there’s multiple things you can attempt to resolve the problem.

-What Produces Condensation along Windows
+What Causes Sweating along Windows

 Inside Moisture vs. In Between Panes

-- Condensation in the windows isn’t a window issue and can instead be resolved by changing the humidity inside your home.
-Numerous things cause humidity throughout a home, such as showers, cooking, laundry or even breathing.
+- Condensation on the inside of the windows isn’t a window issue and can instead be fixed by changing the humidity inside your home.
+Different things generate humidity throughout a home, such as showers, cooking, bathing or even breathing.

-Why Condensation on Windows Can Be Trouble
+Why Condensation on Windows Could Mean Trouble

-How to Reduce Humidity Throughout Your Home
+How to Decrease Humidity in Your Home

 Other Ways to Lower Condensation on Windows

 - Exhaust fans.
 Adding exhaust fans in humidity hotspots such as the bathroom, laundry room or above the kitchen range can help by pulling the warm, moist air from these spaces out of your home before it can increase the humidity level across your home.